Meet EYN’s Staff

 In her free time Sara enjoys spending time with her partner and their dog, coaching rugby and getting outside.

-Carol Van Noy is the Empower Youth Network’s Fund Development Manager.
+Carol Van Noy is the Empower Youth Network’s Business Engagement Manager.
 Carol has worked in the nonprofit sector with United Way of King County and other nonprofits for 20 years.
 She has experience in workplace campaigns, corporate and foundation gifts, major gifts, Million Dollar Round Table and working with key volunteers to help with fundraising goals.

 Carol also currently serves as board president of the Riverview Board.
 She is a long time resident of the Snoqualmie Valley and passionate about success for all youth.